2015-06-29 13:28 UTC

 Hi Daniel, This is very nice indeed.
 However, is this buffering scheme really necessary if you intend to have only a few devices on the I2C bus (say 3)?
 Regards.
 Francois

 by Daniel 2019-05-17 20:47 UTC

 Hi Francois!
 You are right.
 Technically it's not necessary.
 The main reason for me to buffer the signals is to protect the PCF8584.
 It's an old and obsolete part in limited supply and I use the I²C bus to experiment with various devices in my lab outside the MC3 computer.
 Long signal paths and multiple power supplies can cause unfortunate and unexpected things to happen.
-LM339 comparators are still in production, cheap and widely available.
+LM339 comparators are still in production.
 The PCF8584 is not.
 I also thought it was an interesting opportunity to experiment with a two-way buffering scheme :)

 by Francois Laagel 2019-06-15 13:40 UTC